-Recognize the early signs and symptoms of pregnancy
+Recognizing the first signs and symptoms of pregnancy

 Reconnaître les premiers signes et les symptômes de la grossesse

 Are you pregnant or not yet?
 When a woman wants a baby, she often looks for the first signs of pregnancy with each new menstrual cycle.
-These signs, which can occur a few days after conception, are sometimes difficult to recognize and interpret.
-Delayed periods, nausea, sensitive breasts, mood swings, increased temperature, weight gain...
-Pregnancy symptoms remain numerous and are expressed differently in future mothers.
-But how to detect the beginning of a pregnancy?
+These signs, which may appear a few days after conception, are sometimes difficult to recognize and interpret.
+Delayed menstruation, nausea, tender breasts, mood swings, increased temperature, weight gain...
+Pregnancy symptoms are numerous and are expressed differently by mothers-to-be.
+But how can we detect the onset of pregnancy?
 What are the main associated signs?
-What methods should you use to check that you are really pregnant?
-Let's take stock of these questions.
+What methods should you use to check that you're really pregnant?
+Let's find out.

 When do the first signs of pregnancy appear?

-The first signs of pregnancy appear in a variable way depending on the woman.
+The first signs of pregnancy vary from one woman to another.
 Few women report experiencing symptoms during the first week after conception.
-In general, mothers-to-be begin to notice changes in the second or third week.
+In general, mothers-to-be begin to notice changes from the2nd or3rd week onwards.
 Sometimes there are no signs at all!

 After fusing with a sperm in one of the mother's fallopian tubes, the fertilized egg begins its journey to the uterus.
-This stage, which lasts about a week, ends with the implantation of the embryo in the uterine wall.
-During this next phase, called implantation, some women experience pain similar to menstruation and bleed slightly.
+This stage, which lasts around a week, ends with the implantation of the embryo in the uterine wall.
+During this new phase, known as implantation, some women experience pain similar to that of menstruation, and bleed slightly.
 However, this first sign of pregnancy after ovulation does not always occur.

-The first symptoms are often triggered by the production of the hormone beta-hCG (or gonadotropic chorionic hormone), which is secreted after implantation.
+It is the production of the hormone beta-hCG (or chorionic gonadotropic hormone), secreted at implantation, that often triggers the first symptoms.
 In the early stages of pregnancy, some women may experience tension in their breasts.

 The psychological aspect is also a factor to consider.
-Indeed, the desire for a child can be so strong that the body can show false signs of pregnancy.
-It is therefore advisable to remain patient and to wait for more significant signs, such as a delay in menstruation.
+The desire for a child can be so strong that the body may show false signs of pregnancy.
+It's best to remain patient and wait for more significant signs, such as a delay in menstruation.

 What are the main symptoms of pregnancy?

-Pregnancy symptoms can be very different from one woman and from one pregnancy to another.
-Although there are many symptoms, some are often encountered by future mothers and are quite evocative.
-Here are 9 signs of pregnancy that can't be mistaken!
+Pregnancy symptoms can vary greatly from one woman to another, and from one pregnancy to the next.
+Although there are many, there are a number of symptoms that are frequently encountered by mothers-to-be, and which are highly suggestive.
+Here are 9 sure-fire signs of pregnancy!

-A late period or an absence of menstruation (amenorrhea) is the main indicator of a possible pregnancy.
-Menstruation is the periodic evacuation of the uterine mucous membrane in the absence of fertilization.
-If you notice a delay of several days, it is possible that an embryo has settled in your uterus.
+A late period or absence of menses (amenorrhea) is the main indicator of a possible pregnancy.
+Menstruation corresponds to the periodic evacuation of the uterine lining in the absence of fertilization.
+If you notice a delay of several days, it's possible that an embryo has settled in your uterus.

-However, this is not 100% reliable.
-Women who are under stress, have irregular cycles or whose lifestyle has recently changed can be misled.
-In addition, some women may experience light bleeding and sometimes even "anniversary bleeding
+However, this phenomenon is not 100% reliable.
+Women prone to stress, with irregular cycles or whose lifestyle has recently changed, may be misled.
+What's more, some women may experience light bleeding and even "anniversary periods

 Breast and nipple tenderness remains a relatively common symptom in pregnant women.
-The mother-to-be may feel tension in her breasts very early on.
-This physical change is the result of the increase in progesterone and estrogen levels, two hormones that act on the mammary glands.
+Mothers-to-be may feel tension in their breasts very early on.
+This physical change is the result of increased levels of progesterone and estrogen, two hormones acting on the mammary glands.

-Your breasts will increase in size, become firmer, and may be sore when you lie on your side, for example.
-Your nipples and areolas will also grow in anticipation of breastfeeding.
-Looking for a comfortable and progressive maternity bra?
-Check out our nursing bra!
+Your breasts will increase in volume, become firmer and sometimes feel sore when you lie on your side, for example.
+Your nipples and areolas will also swell in preparation for breast-feeding.
+Are you looking for a comfortable, progressive maternity bra?
+Discover our nursing bra!

 3. Vaginal discharge and secretions

-Leukorrhea or white discharge is a normal vaginal secretion that is present in all women.
-These odorless discharges are most often characterized by a fairly light color.
-Their role is to lubricate the vagina and clean it by eliminating dead cells.
+Leucorrhoea, or white discharge, is a normal vaginal secretion present in all women.
+These odorless discharges are usually fairly light in color.
+Their role is to lubricate the vagina and cleanse it by eliminating dead cells.

-At the beginning of pregnancy, the blood flow in the female genital tract is much greater and cell renewal is accelerated.
-If you notice a heavier discharge than usual, you may be expecting a baby!
-This discharge should remain clear and odorless.
-If it does not,consult your doctor or gynecologist immediately, as it could be a sign of bacterial vaginosis or fungus.
+At the start of pregnancy, blood circulation in the female genital tract increases and cell renewal accelerates.
+If you notice a heavier discharge than usual, you could well be expecting a child!
+These secretions should remain clear and odorless.
+If this is not the case,consult your GP or gynaecologist without delay, as it could be a sign of bacterial vaginosis or mycosis.

-To feel good about your body during your pregnancy and after your delivery, we recommend our range of pregnancy and postpartum panties for pregnant women and young mothers!
+To help you feel comfortable in your body during pregnancy and after childbirth, we recommend our range of pregnancy and post-partum panties for pregnant women and new mothers!

 4. Chronic fatigue

-From the beginning of pregnancy and throughout the first trimester, pregnant women generally feel anirrepressible urge to sleep or take a nap.
-This almost permanent state of tiredness is the result of the various hormonal changes occurring in her body and is one of the many symptoms of pregnancy in the early weeks.
+From the start of pregnancy and throughout the first trimester, pregnant women generally feel anirrepressible urge to sleep or take a nap.
+This almost permanent state of tiredness is the result of the various hormonal changes taking place in her body, and is one of the many symptoms of pregnancy in the early weeks.

-Progesterone, which is secreted in abundance during the first months, has relaxing and sedative properties.
-Estrogen stimulates the growth of new cells, increases blood volume and increases the heart rate.
-If you start sleeping longer at night or feel short of breath when walking up the stairs, you may be expecting a baby.
+The progesterone secreted in abundance during the first months has relaxing and sedative properties.
+As for estrogen, it stimulates the growth of new cells, increases blood volume and accelerates the heart rate.
+If you begin to sleep longer at night or feel breathless when climbing stairs, you may be expecting a baby.

-Nausea and vomiting affect about 85% of pregnant women during the first trimester.
+Nausea and vomiting affect around 85% of pregnant women during the first trimester.
 This pregnancy symptom is therefore a good indicator of the start of fertilization.
-Nausea can appear as soon as your period is late and reaches a peak around the 9th week.
-It generally disappears during the second trimester for the luckiest future mothers.
-Unfortunately, the others may suffer from it until the delivery.
+Nausea can appear as soon as menstruation is delayed, peaking around the 9th week.
+It generally disappears during the second trimester for the luckiest mothers-to-be.
+Others, unfortunately, may suffer from it right up to delivery.

-• Beta-hCG maintains acidity in the stomach and slows down digestive functions.
-It also stimulates the secretion of estrogen, which is known to promote nausea and vomiting.
+• Beta-hCG maintains stomach acidity and slows down digestive functions.
+It also stimulates the secretion of estrogens, known to promote nausea and vomiting.

-• Progesterone produced in abundance leads to a decrease in muscle tone as well as a relaxation of the cardia, the sphincter closing the stomach.
+• The abundant production of progesterone leads to a reduction in muscle tone and a relaxation of the cardia, the sphincter that closes the stomach.

-Nausea can be accompanied by digestive problems (heartburn, gastro-esophageal reflux, intestinal cramps...).
-To relieve them, think of limiting your consumption of acidic foods for example.
+Nausea can therefore be accompanied by digestive problems (heartburn, gastro-oesophageal reflux, intestinal cramps...).
+To relieve nausea, limit your consumption of acidic foods, for example.

 6. Frequent urination

 A woman starting a pregnancy often feels the need to urinate more frequently.
-This is a pregnancy symptom that results from the pressure the uterus puts on the bladder, but also from the increased blood flow in the pelvic area.
-This causes the kidneys to filter more fluid, which increases the number of daily urinations.
+This pregnancy symptom results from the pressure exerted by the uterus on the bladder, but also from the increased blood flow in the pelvic region.
+As a result, the kidneys have to filter a greater quantity of liquid, which increases the number of daily micturitions.

-To minimize discomfort, go to the bathroom as soon as possible and continue to stay well hydrated during the day.
-You may also want to cut down on drinks at night to avoid waking up at night.
+To limit discomfort, go to the bathroom as soon as possible and stay well hydrated throughout the day.
+You can also reduce your beverage intake in the evening to avoid waking up at night.

-In the first few weeks, a mother-to-be may notice changes in her mood and become more emotional than usual.
-Pregnancy hormones provoke contradictory feelings in her: joy, fear, fullness, anxiety...
-The whole range of emotions is represented, sometimes in the space of a few minutes!
+From the very first weeks, mothers-to-be may notice changes in their moods and become more emotional than usual.
+Pregnancy hormones trigger contradictory feelings: joy, fear, fullness, anxiety... the whole range of emotions is represented, sometimes in the space of a few minutes!

-These symptoms of pregnancy remain frequent during the first three months.
-By listening to your body and your moods, you may feel that you are pregnant.
+These pregnancy symptoms are common during the first three months.
+By listening to your body and your moods, you may be able to sense that you're pregnant.

 8. Disturbed sleep

-Early in pregnancy, some pregnant women experience sleep disturbances.
-This signal is mainly a result of the previous three pregnancy symptoms:
+In early pregnancy, some pregnant women experience sleep disturbances.
+This signal is mainly the result of the three preceding pregnancy symptoms:

-• Nausea may wake you up earlier in the morning or disrupt your sleep at night.
+• Nausea may wake you up earlier in the morning or disturb your sleep at night.

 • Anxiety and fear may affect your sleep.